Mandar-Sharma/Laying-Anchors/README.md

 ### Step IV: Regressors and Classifiers:

 Now that we have embeddings for the models saved, we can use our regressors and classifiers to compare model performance across the tasks.
-Both the Xgboost based regressor and the LSTM-based classifier take in path arguments for the saved location of X_train, y_train, X_test, y_test embeddings from step III.
+Both the Xgboost-based regressor and the LSTM-based classifier take in path arguments for the saved location of X_train, y_train, X_test, y_test embeddings from step III.

 Running the regressor:
 ```